jgjin/not-quite-an-expert/content/posts/pupu.md

 Under this assumption, Rootclaim continues: "Since chimeras are created on a regular basis in labs, and this one is less likely to occur in nature, the likelihood that COVID-19 emerged zoonotically is decreased by 6x." **We have found our PuPu!**

 From where does this 6x multiplier come?
+I urge you to go through the "Chimera" section yourself and try to find a non-arbitrary reason for 6x over 420x or 1.01x.
 The analysis also houses such PuPu as "The actions of the WIV conservatively increase the likelihood of a lab escape by 2x."
-From where does this 2x multiplier come?
+Once again, try to find a non-arbitrary reason for 2x over 420x or 1.01x.
 As far as I can tell, they came from the mind, or rather the butt, of the analyzer.

-Among the delicious morsels and meals of information available on the internet, Rootclaim has served us a PuPu sandwich: the bottom layer an appetizing foundation of probability theory, the top layer a scrumptious-looking site with graphs, bullet points, and references.
+**Analogous to our estimate of your metal can diet, the 81% probability becomes as arbitrary as the multipliers that yielded it.
+The rest may stay true, and with the contagious nature of arbitrariness the 81% means nothing.** Among the delicious morsels and meals of information available on the internet, Rootclaim has served us a PuPu sandwich: the bottom layer an appetizing foundation of probability theory, the top layer a scrumptious-looking site with graphs, bullet points, and references.
 In the middle, however, Rootclaim has slipped in a generous dollop of PuPu multipliers.

-**Analogous to our estimate of your metal can diet, the 81% probability becomes as arbitrary as the multipliers that yielded it.**

 # I can PuPu too
 Rootclaim comes to us from Saar Wilf, a serial entrepreneur who founded Fraud Sciences, sold to PayPal for $169 million in 2008, and Trivnet, sold to Gemalto for $35 million in 2010.
 I don't know Wilf.
 However, I'd like to practice making my own arbitrary claims, my own PuPu, if you will.